Skip to content ↓

 General Information:

-The Holy Father himself paid tribute to her great services to the Church.
+The Pope paid tribute to her great services to the Church.
 Eldest daughter of Charles & Louisa Quinn of Dublin

-Buried in St Austin's cem., Nairobi - Barnes - Envoy of the Legion of Mary to East Africa from 30th October 1936 to 12th May 1944 on which day she died.
+St Austin's cemetery, Nairobi Envoy of the Legion of Mary to East Africa from 30th October 1936 to 12th May 1944 on which day she died.
 She fulfilled this mission with such devotedness & courage as to stir every heart to leave the Legion of Mary and Africa herself forever in her debt.

 Wikipedia - Edel Quinn felt a call to religious life at a young age.
 She wished to join the Poor Clares but was prevented by advanced tuberculosis.[1]
 After spending eighteen months in a sanatorium, her condition unchanged, she decided to become active in the Legion of Mary, which she joined in Dublin at age 20.
 She gave herself completely to its work in the form of helping the poor in the slums of Dublin.